 Every 1st and 3rd Wednesday of the month the SCI/D Center hosts a patient education lunch.
 During this time, questions are addressed and discussed by the professionals from specific disciplines as well as peer input.
 Please click here to see the topics of the Patient Education Presentations.
 This program continues to grow and there is now a teleconference line in place for those who would like to participate but cannot do so in person.
 If you would like to call in to hear the session please follow these instructions:

 - Please MUTE your microphone during the call to avoid noise.

-There are two offices to assist Bay Area & Western Chapter members with their Veterans' benefits.
+There are three offices to assist Bay Area & Western Chapter members with their Veterans' benefits.

 Palo Alto SCI Center: Sacramento Regional Office: Mather VAMC:

 VA Palo Alto SCI Center Paralyzed Veterans of America Paralyzed Veterans of America